IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Motivation

 \subsection{Security and privacy risks}

-Although the execution of apps in a shared memory space helps LLM-based systems seamlessly address complicated user requests, it introduces severe security and privacy risks.
+While the execution of apps in a shared memory space helps LLM-based systems seamlessly address complicated user requests, it introduces serious security and privacy risks.
 At the highest level, apps can access data and influence the execution/behavior of other apps and the LLM~\cite{iqbal2023llm, liu2023prompt, abdelnabi2023not}.
-These risks exist in the presence of an active adversary but also when there is no active adversary.
+These risks exist in the presence of an adversary but also when there is no adversary.

-An active adversary could deploy a malicious app or send malicious instructions to an app to direct the LLM to exfiltrate sensitive user data~\cite{wunderwuzzi2023advanced,greshake2023not}.
+An adversary could deploy a malicious app or send malicious instructions to an app to direct the LLM to exfiltrate sensitive user data~\cite{wunderwuzzi2023advanced,greshake2023not}.
 For example, in Case study~\ref{cs:app-collaboration}, an email with malicious instructions might direct the LLM to exfiltrate sensitive documents from the user's cloud drive.
 Similarly, an adversary could override the functionality description of another app to control its behavior~\cite{iqbal2023llm}.
 For example, in Case study~\ref{cs:information-synthesis}, one ride sharing app might direct the LLM to inflate the fare of the other app, each time the user asks the LLM-based system to compare app fares.
 Additionally, attacks from existing computing systems may also be applicable to LLM-based systems, since they support similar components (e.g. memory, code execution).
 For example, prior research has shown that SQL injection attacks are transferable to LLM-based systems, when they manage their memory through SQL-based databases~\cite{pedro2023prompt}.
 Similarly, the ability to execute arbitrary code, makes LLM-based systems vulnerable to remote code execution (RCE) attacks~\cite{liu2023demystifying}.